-Jamaica Quick Rating
+Jamaica Travel Guide: Quick Answer

 Why Choose Jamaica?

-Jamaica is not just another beach destination.
-It has a distinct identity built around music, food, scenery, history, and culture.
-You can spend the day at an all-inclusive resort, climb waterfalls near Ocho Rios, watch the sunset in Negril, raft a river near Montego Bay, or explore music history in Kingston.
+You can spend the day at an all-inclusive resort, climb waterfalls near Ocho Rios, watch the sunset in Negril, raft a river near Montego Bay, try jerk food, listen to reggae, or explore music history in Kingston.

 Best Areas to Stay in Jamaica